degagawolde/pii-redaction/README.md

 pip install -r requirements.txt
 #3 run the pipeline
 python main.py
+#4 redact a given document with a selected prompt
+python redaction.py prompt_v2 Test_C
 ```

 ```
 # make sure you have GEMINI_API_KEY in your .env file